ofiwg/libfabric/man/fi_endpoint.3.md

 data.
 Ordering and synchronization between contexts are not guaranteed.
 Conceptually a receive context behaves similar to a receive-only endpoint.
-A receive context may be configured with relaxed endpoint capabilities, and has its own completion queue.
+A receive context may be configured with fewer attributes than the base endpoint, such as fewer capabilities, relaxed ordering, etc.  Each receive context has its own completion queue.
 The number of receive contexts associated with an endpoint is specified during endpoint creation.

 Receive contexts are often associated with steering flows, that